schannoman/-lighthack/README.md

 <br><br>
 You can select encoder groups in twos from the list provided, Arduino Uno can handle a maximum of 14 parameters (7 pairs). <br>
 I leave some blank using none for better grouping.
 This is entirely flexible.
+<br><br>
+Line 366 can be adjusted to change the rate of the fine wheel encoder motion.

 <h1>Dependencies</h1>
 Requires the Arduino OSC parsing library maintained by the great folks over at CNMAT. https://github.com/CNMAT/OSC<br>